Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Preliminaries

-The above formulas are written in such a way that the first summand in every line is a representation of $P$; the same is true for the sum of first two summands.
+The above formulas are written in such a way that the leftmost summand in every line is a representation of $\widetilde{P}$; the same is true for the sum of first two leftmost summands.